-After you have been absent for any reason other than for participating in a school event, you must report to the office for a Make-Up Slip prior to attending any class or study hall.
+After a student has been absent for any reason other than for participating in a school event, she/he must report to the office for a Make-Up Slip prior to attending any class.
+Students in grades 5-8 are to use their assignment books for this purpose.
 Teachers will not admit you to class after an absence unless you have this documentation.
-Students should report to the office prior to 8:55 AM for their Make-Up Slip after an absence.
-(If you are late to class because you did not take care of this responsibility in time to arrive before the tone, you will be recorded as "unexcused tardy.")
+Students should report to the office prior to 8:25 AM for their Make-Up Slip after an absence.
+If a student is late to class because she/he did not take care of this responsibility in time to arrive before the tone, he/she will be recorded as "unexcused tardy."

-Students who return to school after an absence must have a written note from their parents or guardian unless the office received a telephone call explaining the absence prior to your return.
-All absences that have not been verified in writing or on the telephone by your parent or guardian prior to your return will be considered as "unexcused."
+Students who return to school after an absence must have a written note from their parent or guardian unless the office received a telephone call explaining the absence prior to the return.
+All absences that have not been verified in writing or on the telephone by your parent or guardian prior to your return will be considered "unexcused".